Tarac operates a closed loop system which has many facets:

-Liquid residuals, including distillation wine, tank lees and stripwater, are treated at Tarac’s Samuel Road, Nuriootpa production facility in South Australia.
+Liquid residuals, including distillation wine, tank lees and stripwater, are treated at Tarac’s Samuel Road, Nuriootpa production facility.
 After treatment at a waste water treatment plant co-owned by Tarac, a significant portion is used to irrigate surrounding vineyards and pasture, and to offset the consumption of mains water in Tarac’s own processes.

 Water and Energy

 Tarac applies a ‘continual improvement’ approach to its resource efficiency, particularly in relation to water, energy and greenhouse gas impacts.

 A range of products for different agriculturally based industries are produced at Tarac as part of its closed loop system.

 The wine industry benefits from Tarac’s natural grape skin and seed tannins, the agricultural industry values stockfeed solutions, and the horticultural industry uses TPR soil conditioner.